Ilghazi: Biography

 His father Artuk Bey was the founder of the Artukid dynasty, and had been appointed governor of Jerusalem by the Seljuq emir Tutush.
 When Artuk died, Ilghazi and his brother Sökmen succeeded him as governors of Jerusalem.
 In 1096, Ilghazi allied with Duqaq of Damascus and Yaghi-Siyan of Antioch against Radwan of Aleppo; Duqaq and Radwan were fighting for control of Syria after the death of Tutush.
-Ilghazi and Dukak eventually quarrelled and Ilghazi was imprisoned, leading to the capture of Jerusalem by his brother Sökmen, but Ilgazi recovered the city when he was released.
+Ilghazi and Duqaq eventually quarrelled and Ilghazi was imprisoned, leading to the capture of Jerusalem by his brother Sökmen, but Ilgazi recovered the city when he was released.
 He held it until the city was captured by the Fatimid vizier of Egypt, al-Afdal Shahanshah, in 1098.
 After this he sought to make a name for himself in the Jezirah, where his brothers had also established themselves.
 He then entered the service of the Seljuq sultan Mahmud I, who granted him Hulwan and made him shihna of Baghdad, an office which oversaw the affairs of the caliph on behalf of the sultan.

 Ilghazi was dismissed as shihna in 1104 and became leader of the Artukid family after the death of Sökmen that year.
 This was disputed by Sökmen's son Ibrahim, but Ilghazi took Mardin from him in 1108.
 As head of the Artukids he made no lasting alliances and frequently switched sides, allying with both fellow Muslims and Christian crusaders whenever he saw fit.
 In 1110, he participated in an unsuccessful siege of Edessa.
 In 1114, he and his nephew Balak (future emir of Aleppo) defeated the Seljuq governor of Mosul, Aqsunqur al-Bursuqi, and captured Mas'ud, son of the Seljuq sultan.
 In 1115, Ilghazi besieged Homs, but was captured briefly by its governor Khir-Khan.
 Later that year, Roger of Antioch, Baldwin I of Jerusalem, Pons of Tripoli, and Baldwin II of Edessa defended Antioch against the Seljuq general Bursuq ibn Bursuq (not to be confused with al-Bursuki), with the aid of Ilghazi, Toghtekin of Damascus, and Lulu of Aleppo, all enemies of Bursuk.
 These two armies did not come to battle, although Bursuk was later defeated by Roger at the Battle of Sarmin.